-Resident Evil is a 2021 American science-fiction horror film, an adaptation of the video game, and a reboot of the film franchise.
+Resident Evil: Welcome to Raccoon City is a 2021 American science-fiction horror film, an adaptation of the video game, and a reboot of the film franchise.

-Sony has confirmed on Twitter that principal filming has now wrapped and the movie will go into post-production for a 2021 release as part of “a new universe inspired by storylines and characters from Capcom’s classic Resident Evil games.”
+Previously, we reported that Sony has confirmed on Twitter that principal filming has now wrapped and the movie is in post-production for a 2021 release as part of “a new universe inspired by storylines and characters from Capcom’s classic Resident Evil games.”
+Now it has been confirmed that Resident Evil will be released theatrically on September 3, 2021.

 The movie stars Kaya Scodelario (Crawl), Hannah John-Kamen (Ant-Man and the Wasp), Robbie Amell (Upload), Tom Hopper (The Umbrella Academy), Avan Jogia (Zombieland: Double Tap), Neal McDonough (Yellowstone) and Donal Logue as Chief Irons.